Night Watch (2004 film): "Nochnoi Bazar" fan re-dub

+Sequels

+The sequel, Day Watch, was released across the CIS on 1 January 2006.

 Franchise

-A third film, titled Twilight Watch (previously Dusk Watch), was announced by 20th Century Fox, however Timur instead directed Wanted for Universal Pictures.
+A third film, titled Twilight Watch (previously Dusk Watch), was planned after 20th Century Fox bought the distribution rights to the first two movies, with the plan to have it be produced in English as opposed to Russian, however, production was ultimately halted when Timur Bekmambetov was hired to direct Wanted for Universal Pictures.
 He went on to say that Twilight Watch would be too much like Wanted, and so to avoid working in an artistic rut the project would need to be either distinctively changed, passed to another director, or simply delayed so that intervening projects could be completed.